BTCGPU/bitcore-docker/README.md

 The docker-compose file is shipped with Caddy web server which manages TLS automatically when deployed in a public server with the correct port mapping.
 By default it points to `explorer.test.bitcoingold.dev`.
 Change it to deploy on other domains.
 You can find the config under `config/`.

 The multi-network config can be enabled by modifiying `docker-compose.yml` file.
 By default the docker-compose file only enables testnet.
 To enable both the mainnet and the testnet, uncomment the mainnet full node service and change the bitcore config file from `bitcore.json` to `bitcore-multi.json` (follow the comments).

+Notable config items:

+- `services.maxPoolSize`: The size of the MongoDB connection thread pool.
+Leave it empty to automatically decide.
+- `services.api.rateLimiter`: Enabled by default.
+Can be disalbed by `services.api.rateLimiter.disalbed = true`.

 ## Maintenance